BluBracket/docs.blubracket.com/content/how-to/add-code-servers/bitbucket-cloud/index.md

   - src: repo.jpg
 ---

-After [selecting to add a Bitbucket Cloud code server]({{< relref "/how-to/add-code-servers/#selecting-a-server-type" >}}), follow the instructions below to add a Bitbucket XXX as a code server in BluBracket.
+After [selecting to add a Bitbucket Cloud code server]({{< relref "/how-to/add-code-servers/#selecting-a-server-type" >}}), follow the instructions below to add a Bitbucket workspace as a code server in BluBracket.

 Bitbucket uses the term "Bitbucket Cloud" to differentiate repositories hosted at bitbucket.com from their self-hosted enterprise offering.

-Each Bitbucket XXX is a different code server in BluBracket ([see Bitbucket docs on XXX](https://example.com)).
+Each Bitbucket workspace is a different code server in BluBracket ([see Bitbucket docs on workspaces](https://support.atlassian.com/bitbucket-cloud/docs/what-is-a-workspace/)).

 ### Entering a workspace name

 The next thing to do is select a workspace to point the server to.
 Workspaces are usually, but not always, set up as lines of business or projects.
-For example, Google may have workspaces for Nest, Android, Add Words, etc., all under the same server.
+For example, Google may have workspaces for Nest, Android, AdWords, etc., all under the same server.
 It is possible to point a server at multiple workspaces.
 Enter the targeted workspace into the input field.

 ![generate token screenshot](generate-token.jpg)